mdrie/klimaschutzmonitor/README.md

 #publish_mode: editorial_workflow
 ```

+PLEASE make sure not to push this change to GitHub.

 Now you can run both the development server as above and in a separate shell the local CMS with:

 ```sh